 A congenital bleeding disorder may be suspected based on a clinical bleeding diathesis from an early age in patients with a severe factor (F)VII congenital deficiency (FVII CD).
 Individuals with a milder bleeding phenotype may be identified incidentally in the context of invasive procedures or traumatic injury and unexplained or abnormal bleeding.
 Both situations should prompt an initial investigation using laboratory screening assays.1,2

 An isolated prolonged prothrombin time (PT) and a normal activated partial thromboplastin time (aPTT) provide the first laboratory evidence for a FVII CD because this affects only the extrinsic coagulation pathway.
+However, PT reagents have variable sensitivity and milder forms of FVII CD may go undetected.
 This suspicion can be confirmed using a FVII activity assay and molecular analysis to identify the responsible mutation.1,2

 Algorithm for the laboratory diagnosis of FVII deficiency.